If you're a hunter, bird watcher, or even an expeditionist, you might naturally gravitate towards the 10X binocular.

 A wider field of view comes in handy when you need to locate and follow fast-moving targets like birds.
 However, a wide field of view isn't always necessary when you've already located your target and your prey is slower-moving or quite large.

 With the same aperture size, the 8X42 binoculars are going to provide a larger exit pupil of 5.25 mm versus the 4.2 mm exit pupil of a 10X42 binocular.
 What does this mean for your glassing experience?
 During daylight conditions, neither the 8X42 or the 10X42 will seem brighter than the other.
 However, during low light hours or glassing in darker areas like the woods, this may change.

 Given everything else of a 10X42 and 8X42 binocular being the same, ex. glass quality and coatings, the 8X42 binos will provide a brighter image because of the larger exit pupil.
 To achieve the same quality out of a 10X binocular, you'll have to increase the aperture, but you'll also have to tote more weight and bulk.

-While the 8X42 binos have a larger exit pupil with the same light gathering capabilites of the 10X42 (thanks to the identical aperture), the twilight factor of the 10X42 is better.
+While the 8X42 binoculars have a larger exit pupil with the same light gathering capabilities of the 10X42 (thanks to the identical aperture), the twilight factor of the 10X42 is better.
 The twilight factor gives you an idea of image clarity that can be resolved when in low light conditions.
-Put basically, it’s the quality of resolution can be seen when glassing in dim light.
+Put basically, it's the quality of resolution can be seen when glassing in dim light.